dphfox/Fusion/docs/api-reference/instances/attributeChange.md

 A special key which runs at the `observer` stage.
 When applied to an instance, it connects to the attribute change signal on the instance for the given property.
-The handler is run with the property's value after every change.
+The handler is run with the attributes's value after every change.

 -----